-Monkey in my Chair is an innovative programme designed to keep young leukaemia and blood cancer patients connected to their classmates while they undergo treatment, and is available to LBC families in New Zealand.
+An innovative new programme designed to keep young leukaemia and blood cancer patients connected to their classmates while they undergo treatment is now available to LBC families in New Zealand.

-The Monkey in My Chair programme has proven to be a very successful therapeutic resource overseas and in New Zealand, and helps to keep young patients, teachers and classmates connected in a really positive, supportive and compassionate way.
+The Monkey in My Chair programme has proven to be a very successful therapeutic resource overseas.
+We are excited to be able to bring the programme to New Zealand to help keep young patients, teachers and classmates connected in a really positive, supportive and compassionate way.

 When a young person is away from school, the bigger of the two monkeys sits in the student’s chair, while the smaller monkey keeps the patient company while they are missing their friends at school.